lingeringwillx/sims2py/README.md

 **read_flags(file)**

-Reads the next byte from *file* and converts into a list of booleans, with each boolean indicating whether the flag is set or not.
+Reads the next byte from *file* and converts into a list of booleans, with each boolean indicating whether the corresponding flag is set or not.

 **write_flags(file, flags)**

-Takes a list of booleans and converts it into it's flags representation and writes it to *file*.
+Takes a list of booleans and converts it into it's flag representation and writes it to *file*.

 **read_str(file)**